huang-alvin/Food-Reads/README.md

     });
 }
 ````
-This script runs on the client end and grabs the form data and sends it to the server.
-By not submitting the form, the page does not need to be refreshed to display the updates.
-Upon a successful response, changes are made only to the parts of the window document that need updating.
 One thing we had to take into consideration was adding a conditional statement to verify that the submit button existed on the web page.
-Without that conditional statement, the script would hit an error on pages where the button had been replaced by text to signify that the book had been added to the user shelf and fail to execute.
+Without that conditional statement, the script would hit an error on pages where the button had been replaced by text that signified that the book had already been added to the user shelf.
 #### To Do
 Allow users to:
 1. update profile information such as their email